mestredelpino/standalone-vms/concourse/README.md

-# Standalone Concourse on kind
+# Standalone Concourse on k3s
 This terraform scripts allows you to deploy a Concourse virtual machine with terraform on your vSphere environment.

 ## Set up variables